Langlade to Markton:

 If we did this trip again:

 Essentially, we wouldn’t do anything different – that’s how much we enjoyed this trip.
-You could shorten it by taking out at Herb’s Landing – or putting in there – but only if you didn’t have enough time to paddle ten miles.
-(Also, the downside to Herb’s Landing is it’s hard to find from the road as well as the river, plus it forfeits the exhilarating run of Boy Scout Rapids, Hansen’s Rapids and Gilmore’s Mistake.)
-It would be interesting to paddle this trip at different levels (lower and higher) to have a better baseline, but we feel ridiculously lucky to have caught it when we did.
+It would be interesting to paddle this section at an entirely different water level (lower and higher) to have a better baseline, but we feel ridiculously lucky to have caught it when we did!

 Related Information: